 If you intend to move your mobile tiny home frequently, most insurance providers will classify the dwelling as something similar to a recreational vehicle.
 However, they won’t insure you unless your home is certified by the Recreational Vehicle Industry Association (RVIA).
 If you have that certification, you can get insured under an RV policy, which protects the small home, whether parked or moving.

 If you own a tiny home not certified by either of these organizations, getting insurance is difficult, but you’re not out of luck.
-These homes have been trending, and many companies have created specific policies that can tailor to your tiny home’s specific needs.
+These homes have been trending, and many companies have created specific policies that can be tailored to your tiny home’s specific needs.
 You still may need to prove that the wiring and plumbing are up to code.

 Factors affecting tiny home insurance